haskell-debugger/haskell-estgi-debugger/README.md

 3. Run `dap-estgi-extension`
    * Open `dap-estgi-vscode-extension` folder by using the `Files/Open Folder` menu.
    * Open the `src/extension.ts` file.
-   * press F5 to run the extension in a new VSCode window.
+   * Press F5 to run the extension in a new VSCode window.
 5. Start `dap-estgi-server`
    `(cd dap-estgi-server ; stack run)`